telerik/fiddler-everywhere-docs/inspect-traffic/overview-insights.md

 ---
-title: Overview Tab
+title: Overview Insights
-description: "Learn how to use the Overview tab in the Fiddler Everywhere web-debugging HTTP-proxy client."
+description: "Using the `Overview` tab in the Fiddler Everywhere web-debugging HTTP-proxy application."
 slug: overview-tab
 publish: true
-position: 36
+position: 20
-previous_url: /user-guide/live-traffic/overview
+previous_url: /user-guide/live-traffic/overview, /user-guide/overview
 ---

 # Overview Tab

 The **Overview** tab provides options for getting structured information and statistical data for captured sessions.
-It is located in the [**Live Traffic** tab]({%slug web-sessions-list%}) and all entries are available in the [**Sessions** list]({%slug saved-sessions-tab%}).

-**Overview** contains a set of widgets, which are dynamically changing depending on the number of selected sessions:
+The **Overview** contains a set of widgets, which are dynamically changing depending on the number of selected sessions:

 - [Timings](#timings)&mdash;Available for selecting both a single session and a selection of multiple sessions.
 - [Sizes](#sizes)&mdash;Available for selecting both a single session and a selection of multiple sessions.